AdebayoBraimah/reg4D/README.md

-    -m,--mask IMAGE     Binary mask image file in reference space to use for applying transform(s) --interp CMD        Interpolation method, options include: "nn","trilinear","sinc","spline" --padding-size INT  Extrapolates outside original volume by n voxels --use-qform         Use s/qforms of ref_vol and nii_file images - NOTE: no other transorms can be applied with this option
+    -m,--mask IMAGE     Binary mask image file in reference space to use for applying transform(s) --interp CMD        Interpolation method, options include: "nn","trilinear","sinc","spline" --padding-size INT  Extrapolates outside original volume by n voxels --use-qform         Use s/qforms of ref_vol and nii_file images - NOTE: no other transforms can be applied with this option
     --data-type CMD     Force output data type (valid options: "char" "short" "int" "float" "double") --super-sampling    Intermediary supersampling of output